-The South West Group has therefore taken a pragmatic approach in advocating to the Western Australian Government for the planning and detailed design for the new port and intermodal terminal to be advanced as a regional and State priority.
+The South West Group has therefore taken a pragmatic approach in advocating for the planning and detailed design for the new port and intermodal terminal to be advanced as a regional and State priority.

 This work would draw upon the Planning Assessment of Future Ports and Industry Areas (Naval Base to James Point) study completed by PB/Hyder in 2013 and international best practice port design and operations across the globe.